TouK/nussknacker/docs/Security.md

 # Security

-Nussnkacker has pluggable security architecture - by default we support two ways of authentication: BasicAuth and OAuth2.
+Nussknacker has pluggable security architecture - by default we support two type of authentication: BasicAuth and OAuth2.
 You can either use default authentication provider, based on Basic authentication and static user configuration or integrate with other authentication mechanisms such as custom SSO implementation.